Haworth projection

 In chemistry, a Haworth projection is a common way of writing a structural formula to represent the cyclic structure of monosaccharides with a simple three-dimensional perspective.
-Haworth projection approximate the shapes of the actual molecules better for furanoses -which are in reality nearly planar- than for pyranoses which exist in solution in the chair conformation.
+A Haworth projection approximates the shapes of the actual molecules better for furanoses—which are in reality nearly planar—than for pyranoses that exist in solution in the chair conformation.
 Organic chemistry and especially biochemistry are the areas of chemistry that use the Haworth projection the most.

 The Haworth projection was named after the British chemist Sir Norman Haworth.

 A Haworth projection has the following characteristics: